Milan Kundera: Miroslav Dvořáček controversy

 Many in the Czech Republic condemned Kundera as a "police informer", while many others accused Respekt of committing journalistic misconduct by publishing such a poorly researched piece.
-The StB report does not contain Kundera's signature.
-On the other hand, presenting an ID card was procedure whenever dealing with the StB in 1950.
+On the other hand, presenting an ID card was a procedure whenever dealing with the StB in 1950.
 Kundera was the student representative of the dorm Dvořáček had visited, and while it cannot be ruled out that another student could have denounced him to the StB using Kundera's name, impersonating someone else in a Stalinist police state posed a significant risk.
-Contradictory statements by Kundera's fellow students appeared in the Czech news media in the wake of this "scandal".
-Historian Adam Hradílek, the co-author of the Respekt article, was also accused of an undeclared conflict of interest since one of the individuals involved on the incident was a distant relative.
+Contradictory statements by Kundera's fellow students appeared in the Czech news media in the wake of this scandal.
+Historian Adam Hradílek, the co-author of the Respekt article, was also accused of an undeclared conflict of interest since one of the individuals involved in the incident was his aunt.
 Nonetheless, Respekt states on its website that its task is to "impartially study the crimes of the former communist regime".
+With time, the Western journalists realized the whole controversy was flawed, with French newspapers defending Kundera.
+The literary scholar Karen de Kunes investigated the reports and came to the conclusion that even if Kundera had issued the report, all he reported was the existence of a suitcase in the hallway.

 On 3 November 2008, eleven internationally recognized writers came to Kundera's defence, including four Nobel laureates, Orhan Pamuk, Gabriel García Márquez, Nadine Gordimer and J. M. Coetzee, as well as Carlos Fuentes, Juan Goytisolo, Philip Roth, Salman Rushdie, and Jorge Semprún.

-Awards and honors
+Awards and honours

+In 1973, Life Is Elsewhere received the French Prix Médicis.
+In 1979 Kundera was awarded the Mondello Prize for The Farewell Party.
 In 1985, Kundera received the Jerusalem Prize.
 His acceptance address appears among the essays collected in The Art of the Novel.
 He won The Austrian State Prize for European Literature in 1987.
 In 2000, he was awarded the international Herder Prize.
 In 2007, he was awarded the Czech State Literature Prize.
 In 2009, he was awarded the Prix mondial Cino Del Duca.
 In 2010, he was made an honorary citizen of his hometown, Brno.
+When he died the Greek Newspaper Efimerida ton Syntakton (Journal of the editors) published a special section where all the current affairs on each page were described with a book title of Kundera's.

 In 2011, he received the Ovid Prize.
-The asteroid 7390 Kundera, discovered at the Kleť Observatory in 1983, is named in his honor.
+The asteroid 7390 Kundera, discovered at the Kleť Observatory in 1983, is named in his honour.
 In 2020, he was awarded the Franz Kafka Prize, a Czech literary award.